 Snapchat users surpassed Twitter in 2016, with 150 million daily active users (DAU).
 As of 2020, the DAU grew to 249 million.
 In North America alone, Snapchat has more than 100 million DAU.
 The platform is popular with younger users, reaching 75% of Millennials and Gen Z. In fact, 75% of all 13- to 34-year-olds in the United States use Snapchat.

 Distribution of Snapchat Users by Age

-What information do users share on Snapchat?
+What is shared on Snapchat?

 How does one search Snapchat?

-Without interacting with the subject, SMI’s analysts can identify: username(s), phone number(s), and any public snaps from the last 24-hours.
+Without interacting with the subject, SMI’s analysts can identify username(s), phone number(s), and any public snaps from the last 24-hours.
 Positively identifying the owner of an account could lead to the court-ordered release of additional content.
 Also, knowing a subject’s username can aid investigation of other social media platforms.

 Should you be investigating Snapchat?

 Investigating Snapchat could potentially aid an investigation, especially if the subject is less than 35 years old.
 With more than 10 billion daily video views, there is the potential to uncover information useful to an investigation.

 That said, investigating subjects through Snapchat can be a challenge for a layperson, or even investigators who are not mobile-savvy.
 Additionally, without a court order, investigators only have access to recently shared content which is publicly available.
 For these reasons, we strongly suggest that investigators consult a subject matter expert before seeking evidence on Snapchat.